Leslie Grantham: Other work

 Grantham played Danny Kane in the crime television series The Paradise Club (1989–90) alongside Don Henderson.

-He went on to appear in the fourth season of Cluedo as Colonel Mustard, He previously appeared as a contestant on the 1990 Christmas special.
-In the second episode of the fourth season, Col. Mike Mustard murdered former comrade and property developer Sir Nigel Hussey (Ian McNeice) with a G-string in the kitchen.
-A short time after the episode aired, the producers received a letter that was written by the family of one Felix Reese, who himself was a taxi driver who was shot in the head by Leslie Grantham while he was a soldier stationed in Germany.
-The Reeses found it distasteful that someone who performed an illegal killing as a soldier would be cast as someone who performed an illegal killing as a soldier.
+He went on to appear in the fourth season of Cluedo as Colonel Mustard; he had previously appeared as a contestant on the 1990 Christmas special.

-He also appeared on The Detectives (1993) and 99-1 (1994–95).
+Grantham also appeared on The Detectives (1993) and 99-1 (1994–95).
 In 1994, he narrated volume one of Frank Harris's erotic classic My Life and Loves.
 In 1997, he produced and starred in the sci-fi mini-series The Uninvited.

 Alongside Melinda Messenger, Grantham was the co-host of the game show Fort Boyard from 1998 to 2001.
 Also in 2001, he appeared in Lily Savage's Blankety Blank.
 He also reunited with his EastEnders co-star Anita Dobson in the two-part mini-series The Stretch which aired on Sky One in 2000, and in the British gangster film Charlie (2004).

 Return to EastEnders

 During the 1990s, Grantham was approached more than once by BBC bosses about a possible return to EastEnders, but rejected each of these offers, often feeling that the storyline at the time would not be the right one to suit any potential comeback.